Prepare for the Future while Enjoying the Summer

 - Opportunities to network with a a global community of peers

-- Preparation for college and careers
+- Preparation for high school, college, and career

 Applications are submitted through MyCTD.
 Applicants are encouraged to apply early; many courses begin to fill by mid-March.
 Applications are reviewed in the order in which they are completed.
 Incomplete applications do not "hold a spot" in the desired course.
 Once you have made a payment and submitted the application you will receive an email with further instructions.
 You will then be able to return to the application and select View Application Details to upload any necessary documents and to get the teacher recommendation link, if necessary.
 If you determine you have applied using an incorrect method, please email email@example.com as soon as possible.
 Applying with an incorrect method will delay your application and could result in not obtaining a seat in your first-choice class before it fills to capacity.

 Pre-qualifed Review Applicant